mormond/ethereum-consortium-orchestration/README.md

     * __git push origin 'my-branch-name'__

 ### 2/ Create the required Docker images
+For this step, you will need Docker installed.
+Follow this link for installation instructions: https://docs.docker.com/engine/installation/

 If you aren't familiar with Docker, a guide for building and pushing dockerfiles is available at: https://docs.docker.com/engine/getstarted/step_one/
 #### Dockerfiles
 * A dockerfile for the txNodeDockerImage and minerNodeDockerImage can be found at: